-As of our last filing, we stated that our Relativity database contained, inter alia, over 23,000 records from MPD.
-Using Relativity's deduplication tools, we were able to eliminate about 4,000 records as duplicates.
+As of our last filing, we stated that our Relativity database contained, inter alia, over about 4,000 records as duplicates.
 We will continue to deduplicate materials that we collect in this investigation to make the database as efficient as possible.